MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/troubleshooting-startup-issues.md

 ## Clear your browser cache

 The browser cache is stored on your device's hard drive.
 When you visit a website, your browser downloads certain information that allows it to load faster when you revisit the same website in the future.
 Some Power Apps features use the browser cache to provide a faster user experience.
 In some cases, you may want to clear your browser cache.
-Below are instructions for different browsers:
+Here are the instructions for different browsers:

 - [Microsoft Edge](https://www.microsoft.com/en-US/microsoft-365-life-hacks/privacy-and-safety/how-to-clear-cache)
 - [Google Chrome](https://support.google.com/accounts/answer/32050?hl=en&co=GENIE.Platform%3DDesktop)